hauze-v/web-dev/mdn-css/css-building-blocks/values-and-units/NOTES.md

 The <image> data type is used wherever an image is a valid value.
 This can be an actual image file pointed to via a `url()` function, or a gradient.

 In our html example, we demonstrate an image and gradient in use as a value for the CSS `background-image` property.

+## Position ##
+The <position> data type represents a set of 2D coordinates, used to position an item such as a background image (via `background-position`).
+It can take keywords such as `top`, `left`, `bottom`, `right`, and `center` to align items with specific bounds to a 2D box, along with lengths, which represent offsets from the top and left-hand edges of the box.

+A typical position value consists of two values - the first sets the position horizontally, the second vertically.
+If you only specify values for one axis the other will default to center.